Frequently Asked Questions

 Q: How soon do you ship?

 A:Generally I try to ship as soon as possible.
-However, the Post Office near me has just changed their hours to 8am to 5:00pm Monday thru Friday.
-I have to be at work at 8, and I usually just get home by 5:30.
+However, the Post Office near me has just changed their hours to 8am to 5:30pm Monday thru Friday.
+I have to be at work at 8, and I usually get home about 6:30.
 So I'll only be able to ship out on Saturday mornings.
 If I can find a way to get a package out during the week, I'll try.
+My weekends are quite busy, and I seem to be gone about every other weekend.
+So don't be surprized if it takes 2 weeks for me to ship.

 Top of page